Biden predicts Democrat midterms win, says economy improving | Politics

 Biden predicts Democrat midterms win, says economy improving

-The meeting is not yet set up, Biden clarified to reporters after the speech, and the White House said the president was just making clear that he was serious about forcing companies to change their behavior.
-Biden declared inflation was his number one priority, stressing he was taking Americans' economic concerns seriously as voters go to the polls on Tuesday to decide whether he and his Democrats hang on to control of the U.S. Congress.
+At Viasat, Biden said the government's latest jobs report showing the U.S. economy added 261,000 jobs last month was a sign of progress.
+He said he planned to have a "come to the Lord" talk with U.S. oil companies soon to complain about their record profits at a time when Americans are paying high prices at the pump.

-U.S. President Joe Biden, battling to show restive voters he has boosted the economy, touted his economic policies on Friday and said he is planning a talk with oil companies, as he predicted Democrats will prevail in Tuesday's midterm elections despite polls showing Republican gains.
-On a three-day, four-state campaign swing, Biden stopped at Viasat Inc., a U.S. communications firm in Carlsbad, California, to tout efforts to increase semiconductor chips production and resolve supply chain issues that erupted early in his presidency.
+U.S. President Joe Biden, battling to show restive voters he has boosted the economy, touted his economic policies on Friday and said he planned to talk with oil companies about high prices and record profits, as he predicted Democrats will prevail in Tuesday's midterms despite polls showing Republican gains.
+On a three-day, four-state campaign swing, Biden stopped at Viasat Inc., a U.S. communications firm in Carlsbad, California, to tout efforts to increase semiconductor chip production and resolve supply chain issues that erupted early in his presidency.

 With some Republican support, Biden signed into law in August the Chips and Science Act to jumpstart domestic semiconductor production in response to slowed production of automobiles and high-tech products like those built by Viasat.
 At Viasat, Biden said the government's latest jobs report showing the U.S. economy added 261,000 jobs last month was a sign of progress.